Home » Preparing Written Testimony 101

 Step 5: Put together a simple outline.
 Here’s how:

-Thank you (Chair (Last name of Subcommittee Chair), Ranking Member (last name of the senior member the from the minority party in Congress), and esteemed members of the Committee.
+Thank you (Chair (Last name of Subcommittee Chair), Ranking Member (last name of the senior member from the minority party in Congress), and esteemed members of the Committee.
 I appreciate the opportunity to address the subcommittee today.

 • Paste the answers you wrote down in Steps 3 and 4 into the doc.